Names for the number 0 in English: "Zero" and "cipher"

-"Zero" and "cipher" are both names for the number 0, but the use of "cipher" for the number is rare and only used in very formal literary English today (with "cipher" more often referring to cryptographic cyphers).
+"Zero" and "cipher" are both names for the number 0, but the use of "cipher" for the number is rare and only used in very formal literary English today (with "cipher" more often referring to cryptographic ciphers).
 The terms are doublets, which means they have entered the language through different routes but have the same etymological root, which is the Arabic "صفر" (which transliterates as "sifr").
 Via Italian this became "zefiro" and thence "zero" in modern English, Portuguese, French, Polish, Catalan, Romanian and Italian ("cero" in Spanish).
 But via Spanish it became "cifra" and thence "cifre" in Old French, "cifră" in Romanian and "cipher" in modern English (and "chiffre" in modern French).

 "Zero" is more commonly used in mathematics and science, whereas "cipher" is used only in a literary style.
 Both also have other connotations.
 One may refer to a person as being a "social cipher", but would name them "Mr. Zero", for example.

 In his discussion of "naught" and "nought" in Modern English Usage (see below), H. W. Fowler uses "cipher" to name the number 0.